Aan03/cycling_dashboard_uni/README.md

     pip install -r requirements.txt
     flask --app "main_flask_app:create_flask_app('main_flask_app.config.Config')" run

+The main configuration being used is "Config".
+There are two testing configs used during testing.

 2. There are three blueprints being used, [auth_bp](main_flask_app/auth_bp/), [main_bp](main_flask_app/main_bp/) and [api_bp](main_flask_app/api_bp/).
 Auth_bp manages the account creation and management of users, while main_bp handles the rest of the user experience like viewing, creating and managing theft reports.
 The api_bp manages the API routes.

 3. The Flask app is initialised in the [__init__.py](/main_flask_app/__init__.py) file.